Rewiring your home?

-However, if any problem arises with our work then we will will fix it free of charge as quickly as possible.
+However, if a problem arises with our work then we will will fix it free of charge as quickly as possible.

-This guarantee is backed by the NICEIC Platinum Promise.
+Our workmanship is guaranteed for two years and backed by the NICEIC Platinum Promise.

-The following price guides are based on rewiring all cables, installing a new consumer unit, main and supplementary bonding and one pendant light per room, plus the minimum number of sockets in accordance with BS7671:2018.
+The following prices are guides, based on rewiring all the cables in your home, installing a new consumer unit, main and supplementary bonding and a pendant light per room, plus the standard number of sockets in accordance with BS7671:2018.

-Prices exclude VAT and based on supplying MK white standard sockets & switches and white pendant lights.
+Please note, this is just a general guide.
+Prices exclude VAT and assume the use of MK white standard sockets & switches and white pendant lights.